© 2015 vixandmore.bogspot.com

 THIS IS A STORY OF A PICKLEBALL COURT ON A REMOTE ISLAND, built on a World War II barracks foundation surrounded by poison ivy.

-Before we relocated permanently to Vero Beach, we built a house on Cuttyhunk; remembering well when my friend Wyatt Garfield, Jr. “repurposed” the barracks foundation into a Pickleball court.
+We remember well when my friend Wyatt Garfield, Jr. “repurposed” the barracks foundation into a Pickleball court.

 Wyatt’s father, as well as his grandfather, had long histories on Cuttyhunk before Wyatt Jr. established his pickle ball court.